silverorange/frontend-dev-exercise/README.md

 ### Runing and Testing

-Create-react-app bundles hot-reloading so starting the developemnt server will open your default browser and the page will automaticaly refresh as you edit and save components and CSS.
+Create-react-app comes with hot-reloading.
+Starting the development server with `yarn start` will open your default browser, and the page will automaticaly refresh as you edit and save components and CSS.

 ```sh
 cd new-page/